logzio/documentation/docs/log-management/opensearch-dashboards/opensearch-dashboards.md

   To expand a log, click it and review the complete log mapped into field:value pairs.
 You can also switch to the raw JSON.

 * **Patterns** - Logz.io groups your logs using advanced clustering techniques to help you identify similar logs by groups, reducing the amount of logs to review.
 Patterns also help to surface issues and errors that might otherwise go unnoticed.
-Learn more
+[Learn more](/user-guide/logs/log-patterns.html).

 * **Exceptions** - Logz.io Insights Engine scans your logs for application errors and warnings to help you identify issues that require your attention.
-Learn more
+[Learn more](/user-guide/insights/exceptions/).

-##### Take action following your results
+#### 6. Take action following your results

 The number of hits shows you the number of results returned by your query.
 This is the count of the total number of log documents that answer the query criteria.

 If you click the **Inspect** function, you can view the query as sent to OpenSearch.
-This is useful if you are using the Logz.io API], for example.
+This is useful if you are using the [Logz.io API](/api/), for example.

 Once you've refined a query to the point that it returns exactly what you are looking for, you can be proactive in any number of ways:

 * Create an **alert** to trigger automatically and send out notifications to your preferred endpoints.
-Learn how to configure an alert.
+[Learn how to configure an alert](/user-guide/alerts/configure-an-alert.html).
 * **Save** the search to display it in visualizations and dashboards or to load it in the future.
 * **Share** results with colleagues or external stakeholders.
 * **Export** results to a spreadsheet.